-Currently Matt serves as the Vice Chair of Chicago Public Media, is on the board of YPO Chicago, Francis Parker School, Intrinsic Schools and VASCO Data Security.
+Currently Matt serves as the Vice Chair of Chicago Public Media, the Vice Chair of YPO Chicago, and as a board member of Francis Parker School, and of publicly traded VASCO Data Security.

 Matt has previously served as an executive board member of the Word of Mouth Marketing Association, on the board of the Direct Marketing Association (DMA) 2005/06 and the Interactive Advertising Bureau (IAB) 2004-2006.